ludovicchabant/PieCrust2/docs/docs/05_asset-pipeline.md

 * Process it, if it matches any of the active asset processors.
 The output of the processing phase will be put in the output directory.

-* Copy it as is, if not asset processor was found.
+* Copy it as is, if no asset processor was found.
 Just like for processing, the relative path of the asset is preserved in the output directory.